 After I wrote the cloud computing for CAE two years ago, a lot changed.

-Now there are quite a lot offers in the market.
+Now there are a lot of offers on the market.
 Some are reasonably priced with decent solvers.
 But the adoption is slow, and it will continue to be slow in 2014.

 The problem is not in technology, but mainly in the mindset of users and software vendors.

 For decision makers, the lack of the sense of “possession” may push back some potential buyers.
 The value of the software is in using, not possessing.
-But a lot decision makers don’t think this way.
+But a lot of decision-makers don’t think this way.
 Of course, some IT nonsense on security or intellectual property associated with cloud computing is real nonsense.
 It just needs time to change the mindset.

 Maybe, open source CFD software based cloud computing has better chance.